Chief Executive Officer

 Craig McCullough, TREASURER

-Craig is the founder and principal of The Catalyst Group.
-Prior to becoming a Realtor, he worked in public accounting – specializing in real estate and construction finance.
-Craig grew up in New Hampshire and earned a degree in Accounting from Roanoke College in Salem, VA.
-In 2010, he moved to the DMV and transitioned careers to Real Estate in 2013.
+Craig is the Strategic Business Development Manager for Miles & Stockbridge, PC., where he is responsible for the marketing and business development strategy for the firm’s commercial division.
+Previously, he has was the Founder and Managing Partner of The Catalyst Group at Compass, and worked in public accounting – specializing in non-profit and real estate finance.
+Craig has served on five non-profit Board of Directors and enjoys supporting the Seabury mission every day.
+His extensive skills in finance have allowed him to support and develop sound financial systems and policies for the organizations he serves.
+He grew up in New Hampshire and earned a degree in Accounting from Roanoke College in Salem, VA.
 In his spare time, Craig has developed a hobby of home winemaking and is a competitive bodybuilder, having completed his first competition in 2018.

 Nikhil Kumtha, SECRETARY